jamesoh3928/MoonRust/README.md

 be built on top of [Nom](https://github.com/rust-bakery/nom), a parser combinator library that provides some essential building-block functions for parsing small components of the input.
-We can use these to write our own parsing functions for parts of Lua and build those up into a parser for the whole language (or at least what we will be implementing).
+We can use these to write our own parsing functions for parts of Lua and build those up into a parser for the subset of the language we will be implementing.
 These functions will roughly correspond to the pieces of syntax defined in the Lua Reference Manual.
 The signature of each function will look something like